mnerv/helloaudio/README.md

   - [miniaudio](https://github.com/mackron/miniaudio) or [mononerv/miniaudio](https://github.com/mononerv/miniaudio)

+The miniaudio build script requires `ccache` to be installed on your system.

 ## Build

 There are two ways to build this project `cmake` or `shellscript`.
 Both requires you to download [miniaudio](https://github.com/mackron/miniaudio) (or [mononerv/miniaudio](https://github.com/mononerv/miniaudio)).
 The `cmake` instructions requires you to have a built `miniaudio` static library.
 Both instructions requires you to define `MINIAUDIO_SDK` environment variables on your system that points to where the library header file exist.